-- An arctic fox eat a lot of food when food is abundant to store body fat.
+- An arctic fox eats a lot of food when food is abundant to store body fat.

-- Arctic foxes also burries the surplus food (caches) as a reserve when food is overabundant.
+- Arctic foxes also bury the surplus food (caches) as a reserve when food is overabundant.

 - During the harsh winter, they eat the stored food or utilize energy from the body fat to survive.

-- In Canada, Arctic foxes can obtained goose eggs at a rate of 2.7 to 7.3 eggs per hour, and they store about 80 to 97% of them.
+- In Canada, Arctic foxes can obtain goose eggs at a rate of 2.7 to 7.3 eggs per hour, and they store about 80 to 97% of them.

-- Analysis of their droppings provide evidences that they consume cached eggs during the winter.
+- Analysis of their droppings provides evidence that they consume cached eggs during the winter.